ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 instructions.

-A static linker that uses indirect branches in veneers is required to generate a BTI compatible landing pad if the target does not have a compatible BTI instruction at the destination of the veneer.
+A static linker that uses indirect branches in veneers is required to generate a BTI compatible landing pad if the target of the indirect branch is defined within the same link unit and does not have a compatible BTI instruction at the destination of the veneer.
 A BTI compatible landing pad consists of a BTI instruction followed by a direct branch.
 For example: